 Key Patterns

 Email delivery is the most mature subcategory.
 Resend, Mailgun, and Postmark all have official servers.
-SendGrid is the notable gap — community-only despite being owned by Twilio.
+SendGrid remains the notable gap — still community-only despite being owned by Twilio.
 The clear trend: developer-focused email platforms (Resend, Postmark) ship MCP servers faster than enterprise platforms.

 What’s Missing

 - No official SendGrid MCP server.
-The largest email delivery platform by volume has only community implementations.
+The largest email delivery platform by volume still has only community implementations, despite Twilio publishing a blog guide on building one.

 - No official Vonage MCP server with significant adoption.
 The community server has 1 star.